spamscanner/spamscanner/README.md

 ### Spam Content Detection

-Provides an out of the box trained Naive Bayesian classifier (uses [natural][] under the hood) is provided and sourced from hundreds of thousands of spam and ham emails.
+Provides an out of the box trained Naive Bayesian classifier (uses [naivebayes][] and [natural][] under the hood) is provided and sourced from hundreds of thousands of spam and ham emails.
 This classifier relies upon tokenized and stemmed words (with respect to the language of the email as well) into two categories ("spam" and "ham").

 ### Phishing Content Detection